 Housing & Financial Aid

 Yes.
 If you applied for financial aid and submitted your FAFSA (or California Dream Act Application) to UCSB by the priority deadline, you will be able to view your Financial Aid Offer by clicking on the link in your Applicant Portal.
-Please allow 2-4 business days for an offer to be posted.
 For general financial aid information, the best resource is the Office of Financial Aid and Scholarships.

 Yes.
 Being on the waitlist does not preclude you from getting the best possible financial aid package should you be admitted.

 If you are admitted, you will either receive a Request for Additional Documents (RAD) to verify the information you provided on the FAFSA (or California Dream Act Application) or you will receive your Official Award Letter.
-You will be contacted via email by the Financial Aid Office.
+You will be contacted via email by the Financial Aid Office should a request for additional documents be needed.